data-prep-kit/data-prep-kit/doc/quick-start/quick-start.md

 ```
 ## Running transforms

+### Logging environment variables
+Data-prep-kit uses a single logger named `dpk` for all components.
+- You can set its log level using the `DPK_LOG_LEVEL` environment variable.
+The default level is `INFO`.
+- To store logs in a file, set the `DPK_LOG_FILE` environment variable to the desired file name.
+The default is `None`,
+which means logs are not written to a file.
+- To propagate log messages to the `root` logger, set the `DPK_LOG_PROPAGATION` environment variable to `True`.

 ### Notebooks
     * There is a [simple notebook](../../examples/notebooks/Run_your_first_transform_colab.ipynb) for running a single transform that can be run from either Google Colab or the local environment by downloading the file.
     * In most indidividual transform folders, we have included one (Python), two (Python and Ray), or three (Python, Ray and Spark) notebooks for running that transform.
 In order to run all these notebooks in the local environment, we clone the repo as: